PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### Frequently Asked Questions

 *Q: What happens if my PhantomClient/Desktop Application gets deleted/uninstalled?
-Do I lose all my ZINC?*
+Do I lose all my XPH?*

 **A: No. You simply need to reinstall the PhantomClient and [re-import](#import) your wallet using your passphrase.**